Rovos Rail: Cape Town to Dar Es Salaam

 • Cape Winelands • Chishimba Falls • Madikwe Game Reserve • Selous Game Reserve • Victoria Falls

-Pullman Suite: Used on short journeys, the cabins feature an en-suite bathroom with shower, toilet and basin.
+Pullman Suite: Used on short journeys, cabins feature an en-suite bathroom with shower, toilet and basin.
 During the day, the suites have a comfortable sofa-seat with a conversion to double or twin beds (side-by-side or upper and lower bunks) for the evening.

 Royal Suite: Takes up half a carriage with its own private lounge area and en-suite bathroom with Victorian bath, separate shower, toilet and basin.
 Accommodates one or two passengers in double or twin beds and includes a bar fridge filled with the on-board beverages of the passengers choice.